 Tree Sprayers – Types of Tree Power Sprayers

-At Qspray.com we build lots of Weed/Landscape Spray Equipment for our landscape clients.
+At QSpray.com, we build lots of Weed/Landscape Spray Equipment for our landscape clients.
 We can help you determine the best tree sprayer for your needs.

-We mostly see 2 types of tree sprayers:
+We mostly see two types of tree sprayers:

 Considerations for Tree Spray Rigs:

 Landscape Sprayer Tank size should be the largest one needed to support the average or expected daily workload.
 Select a tank large enough so a technician isn’t constantly refilling, which kills productivity and can annoy customers who don’t like vendors using the customer’s water.
-The tank must be small enough to fit in the truck and keep the load (weight of the water) within the truck’s safe handling capacity.
+The tree sprayer tank must be sized to fit in the truck and keep the load (weight of the water) within the truck’s safe handling capacity.

 It’s better to have too many gallons than not enough.
 Having to stop to refill the tank will hurt productivity and often angers the customer whose water you’re using to fill the tank.

 Remember, a larger tank can always be partially filled if that’s all the day’s workload requires.

 2. Pump.
 Tree sprayer pump selection should be based on:

 The material being applied.
 For example, some fertilizers can be abrasive and require a different pump than pesticides.
 Diaphragm pumps are often a good choice for fertilizers.